 On selected devices and browsers (see below):

 - Minimum delay between reality and video playback – only 2 seconds in average ⚡️

 - Faster loading of the camera stream 🚀

 - Lower CPU load 📉

-- So far, the feature is available for Google Chrome & Microsoft Edge desktop browsers only (but don't worry, other browsers will use the old way of a video playback)
+- So far, the feature is available for Google Chrome & Microsoft Edge desktop browsers only.

-- So far, there is no support of sound (again, just in Chrome & Edge)
+- There is no support of sound (again, just in Chrome & Edge)